 What is Advent?

-Advent is a Christian festival that celebrates the four weeks leading up to Christmas.
 Advent is about the spirit of peace, warmth, light, and gentle preparation.
-The winter holiday season, in most of the major religions, shares the theme of bringing light and warmth into the dark, and this is expressed by physically lighting up the darkness with candles and holiday lights, as well as by sharing the light of each others’ company, family, food, and traditions of giving.
+Although associated with Christianity, Advent was celebrated initially by Pagan communities to honour the weeks leading up to the Winter Solstice.
+The winter holiday season, in most of the major religions, shares the theme of bringing light and warmth into the dark, and this is expressed by physically lighting up the darkness with candles and holiday lights, as well as by sharing the light of company, family, food, and traditions of giving.
 In what can often be a stressful time of year for families, Advent offers a slower, kinder rhythm and an inwardly richer view.

 How can you celebrate Advent at home?